jzinno/scLLM/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read our Contributing Guidelines before submitting a pull request or opening an issue.
+Please read our Contributing Guidelines (if they exist) before submitting a pull request or opening an issue.

 ## 📄 License